-To support the activities of Transport Infrastructure Ireland (TII) required to manage road and rail infrastructure, TII organises a research programme covering all technical areas of interest to TII.
-The aim of the programme is to promote practical measures that will contribute to reducing costs, enhancing quality and encouraging innovation with regard to TII's functions.
+To support the activities of Transport Infrastructure Ireland (TII) in managing road and light rail infrastructure, TII organises a research programme covering all technical areas of interest to TII.
+The main aim of the programme is to promote practical measures that will contribute to reducing costs, enhancing quality and encouraging innovation with regard to TII's functions.
 The research commissioned by TII provides the information needed in the development of the standards and technical documentation that is required to provide a safe and efficient transport network.